hartwigmedical/pipeline5/README.md

 The first volume (-v) mounts a directory containing the private key (expected to be called bootstrap-key.json), this is required to authenticate as a service account with Google.
 You can create a key if you don't have one via the Google console.
 The second mount is for the FASTQ's to be uploaded, so is not required when running from SBP or against an existing runtime bucket.
 The `no_download` option is used to disable.

 ### Options
 Bootstrap has a decent amount of command line options you can use.
-Here is the useage description at the time of writing, but it's advisable to run `bootstrap help` to see the exact options available in the version you are running:
+Here is the usage description at the time of writing, but it's advisable to run `bootstrap help` to see the exact options available in the version you are running:

 ```
  -cleanup <true|false>                            Don't delete the runtime